 The testimonies are numerous and varied.
 For example, a clothing outlet in Brazil achieved a 10% monthly revenue growth once it allowed 80% of its orders to move through WhatsApp.

 Clearly, businesses in emerging markets need to be able to leverage the power of WhatsApp.
 But to remain secure and compliant, they need to get their WhatsApp compliance stance right.

-Platform: Learn more about advanced governance for WhatsApp.
+Product: Learn more about

 Here are the five foundational steps to get started:

 Overseeing employee WhatsApp use begins with security and compliance teams gaining visibility into communications.
 WhatsApp’s native end-to-end data encryption means that gaining this oversight requires some technical output.
 But before companies begin to protect employee WhatsApp channels to make sure all their messages are safe from malicious links and compliant with company policies, they need a firm opt-in policy.

 WhatsApp isn’t like someone’s company-assigned email.
 WhatsApp is where we conduct a lot of our personal and private lives.
 Employees assume that no-one, and certainly not their boss, can see into their WhatsApp messages.
 This is why enterprise WhatsApp compliance and security needs to start with full transparency.
 Companies should explain to employees why and how they intend to monitor their WhatsApp communications.
 They should proactively offer them solutions to any apprehensions about privacy.
 An obvious one is offering a separate work SIM card for their professional WhatsApp-ing that they can swap for their personal SIM when they’re not at work.

 However WhatsApp compliance monitoring is structured, employees have to be in the loop, and they have to have opted in to having their messages scanned and archived for company policy violations.
 Ethically and legally, this is the only play.